bowie-dev/drone/README.md

 ## Files:
 Bill of Materials (BOM) is /bom.csv<br>
-CAD files are in /cad/.
+CAD files are in /cad/.  (all solidworks files because I use solidworks and I am printing everything myself, if you need the CAD files PLEASE DM me before rejecting)

 ## Design:
 ### Model: